Gattocrucco/lsqfitgp/README.md

 (sorry for this nonsense notation).
 In an IPython shell, you can run `examples/RUNALL.ipy` to run all the examples and save the figures on files.

+## Documentation

+There's no manual, only docstrings in the code.

 ## Tests

 The test code is in `test`.
 Launch `pytest` in the repository to run all the